Joaco2603/VolunChain-Backend/src/modules/photo/README.md

 # 🔑 Key Architectural Differences

-No use cases or repositories are used.
+No use cases or repositories are used, only maintained Entity to get easy access on this information, but this Entity is generate for mi adapter, adapter interface required a return of PhotoEntity.
 The flow is more direct:

 Controller → calls the Adapter for Supabase Storage and Prisma for persistence.